Amenhotep III

 The Valley of the Nile

-Amenhotep III sponsored building on a colossal scale, especially in the Theban area.
-At Karnak he erected the huge third pylon, and at Luxor he dedicated a magnificent new temple to Amon.
-The King's own mortuary temple in western Thebes was unrivaled in its size; little remains of it today, but its famous Colossi of Memnon testify to its proportions.
-He also built a huge harbor and palace complex nearby.
-Some colossal statues served as objects of public veneration, before which men could appeal to the king's ka, which represented the transcendent aspect of kingship.
-In Karnak, statues of Amenhotep, son of Hapu, were placed to act as intermediaries between supplicants and the gods.
+Amenhotep III was a prolific builder, especially in the Theban region.
+At Karnak, he erected the massive third pylon, and at Luxor, he dedicated a new temple to Amon.
+His mortuary temple in western Thebes was unmatched in size, though only the famous Colossi of Memnon remain as testimony to its grandeur.
+He also built a vast harbor and palace complex nearby.

-Amenhotep III's last years were spent in ill health.
-To judge from his mummy and less formal representations of him from Amarna, he was obese when, in his 38th regnal year, he died and was succeeded by his son Amenhotep IV (ruled 1353-36 BC), the most controversial of all the kings of Egypt.
+In his later years, Amenhotep III's health deteriorated.
+Evidence from his mummy and informal representations from the Amarna period show that he was obese at the time of his death in his 38th regnal year.
+He was succeeded by his son Amenhotep IV (ruled 1353-1336 BC), who later became one of the most controversial kings of Egypt.

 You Might Also Like: